aabalke33/rgb-offset/README.md

 - Provide measurements other than pixels, perhaps a percentage of the total image size
 - Support 16bit and 24bit images

+## Misc Notes for Nerds
+- Original version that was not posted used ArrayLists to store color channel data.
+It was not faster than this implementation and used 3.3x the physical memory.
+Using BufferedImages is WAY better.